programminghistorian/ph-submissions/fr/traductions/Détecter-la-réutilisation-de-texte-avec-Passim.md

 - create a directory where you want to store the output of passim (we use `passim_output_bible` but any name will work). **NB**: if you decide to use the default `passim_output_bible` directory, make sure you remove all of its content (i.e. pre-computed `passim` output) either manually or by runnin `rm -r ./eebo/passim_output_bible/*`.
 - run the tool.

 As we will see in more detail in the second use case, `passim`, through `spark`, allows for many options.
-By default Java does not allocate much memory to its processes, and running `passim` even on very little datasets will cause `passim` to crash because of an `OutOfMemory` error — even if you have a machine with a lot of RAM.
+By default Java does not allocate much memory to its processes, and running `passim` even on very little datasets will cause `passim` to crash because of an `OutOfMemory` error ï¿½ even if you have a machine with a lot of RAM.
 To avoid this,  when calling `passim` we add some additional parameters that will tell `Spark` to use more RAM for its processes.

 You are now ready to go forward with your first text reuse project.
 First of all, move to the sub-directory `eebo` by executing the command `cd eebo/`, starting from the directory where, earlier on, you cloned the repository [`PH-passim-tutorial`](https://github.com/impresso/PH-passim-tutorial/).